KojiV/ProcessingProject/README.md

   - [ ] Fix sprite tree clipping **(Might not fix)**
   - [x] Keep one time boxes through sessions **(Fixed through player data)**
   - [x] Add game scaling feature (already added in non-pushed commit, but must be optimized) **(Added cuz I'm cool)**
-  - [ ] Fix issue with moving sprite at the end of sword animation (tf is going on?)
+  - [x] Fix issue with moving sprite at the end of sword animation (tf is going on?) **(Fixed, I feel like an idiot lmao)**
   - [x] See combining PImage and custom Image class **(NOPE, not doing!)**

  # How it Works

- Most of this engine (I'm calling it an engine idrc) runs off of a yml system (except collisions) taken from the Spigot Java API
+ Most of this engine (I'm calling it an engine idrc) runs off of a yml system (except collisions) taken from the Spigot Java API.

  ## Areas